-To embolden the institution’s enduring legacy, Dr. Capilouto has led a process to enrich UK’s academic experience by increasing institutional investments in merit-based financial aid, expanding the University Honors Program and Living-Learning Communities, and rebuilding academic and community spaces.
-Because of his priorities, the University has enrolled 289 National Merit, National Achievement and National Hispanic Scholars in the last three years – tripling the number of incoming Scholars and putting UK in the Top 10 public institutions enrolling these students.
+To embolden the institution’s enduring legacy, Dr. Capilouto has led a process to enrich UK’s academic experience by increasing institutional investments in student financial aid, developing the Lewis Honors College, expanding Living-Learning Communities, and rebuilding academic and community spaces.
+Because of his priorities, the University has enrolled nearly 400 National Merit, National Achievement and National Hispanic Scholars in the last several years – tripling the number of incoming Scholars and putting UK in the Top 10 public institutions enrolling these students.

 Research at the University of Kentucky is a dynamic enterprise encompassing a full spectrum of academic inquiry, including the humanities, social sciences, traditional scholarship and emerging technologies.
 UK’s research faculty, staff and students are establishing UK as one of the nation’s most prolific public research universities in the nation.
 In 2013, UK’s Markey Cancer Center was designated as a National Cancer Center by the National Cancer Institute; placing UK among an elite group of 22 research universities with the triple crown of federal research awards: NCI-designation, the Clinical and Translational Sciences Award and a federally supported Alzheimer’s Disease Center.

 Essential to the service mission of the University of Kentucky is the advanced patient care and outreach provided by UK HealthCare.
 As the flagship academic-medical center in the region, UK serves patients through a network of health care professionals around the Commonwealth while providing acute, sub-specialty medical care at UK Chandler Hospital.
 In 2013, UK HealthCare was distinguished as a Top Performer by the Joint Commission, the largest medical accreditation body in the nation, and won a Rising Star Award from the University Health System Consortium.